rubendal/SSBU-Calculator/README.md

 * Launch speed decay is not a constant in this calculator, it uses (launch speed / hitstun)
 * 1v1 flag is an option on Character selection to enable the 1.2x damage multiplier
 * Training mode data display has been removed since we don't know anything about it
+* Smash 4 launches can still be visualized to comparison, these use the vanilla launch speed multiplier and constant decay.
+It also ignores the 1v1 damage multiplier on the KB calculation.

 ### Notes
 * Rage calculation is using Smash 4 values, which could be also used on SSBU